dialguiba/scrapingExt/README.md

 ### In Progress

-- [ ] Modify extension so it can send data to DB
+- [ ] Can choose what type of contact do you want to scrap

 ### Done ✓

+- [x] Modify extension so it can send data to DB
 - [x] Create API (https://github.com/dialguiba/scrapingExtApi)
 - [x] Input for specific search
 - [x] Scrap various profiles of one page